EC-Inspector: Troubleshooting and Monitoring Tool for EtherCAT® Networks

 Capturing and Processing of network traffic (Wireshark file)

 EC-Inspector makes it possible to monitor live data and save the complete traffic to a PCAP file (in parallel).
 This file can also be loaded and evaluated with EC-Inspector to analyze process data and errors cycle by cycle.
 This feature provides a simple and fast detection of communication faults, as well as a symbolic association of all input and output data.
-The investigation of PCAP files recorded by the software Wireshark is also possible.
+The investigation of PCAP files recorded by Wireshark is also possible.

 After loading the PCAP file, it can be evaluated in various adjustable speeds or in individual steps (cycle by cycle).
 The operation within EC-Inspector is similar to an oscilloscope, whose input signals (according to the sample of the oscilloscope) are determined from the PCAP file.
 For example, a certain process data variable can be selected here, then EC inspector shows the temporal progression of the signal as it results from the PCAP data.